rtasan/val-scripts/README.md

 Some useful scripts & tools to be used with creating VALORANT content

 ### Prerequisites - IMPORTANT!
-- You need to have .NET5 installed, you can download it here. https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.6-windows-x64-installer
 - Blender 2.92 or higher is needed.
 (Tested on 2.92 and 2.93)
 ## Extracting maps

     1 - Open "settings.ini" file using a text editor
     2 - Set the "PATH" to your VALORANT Installation